Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Symptoms of Sciatica

-With proper care and tailored treatment plans offered by Revision Health Services in Nocatee, St. Johns, Ponte Vedra, you can confidently navigate these distinctions and take important steps towards better back health.
+With proper care and tailored treatment plans from a licensed physical therapist like myself, you can confidently navigate these distinctions and take important steps towards better back health.

 Understanding the role of sciatica in lumbar spinal pain - it's central to getting the right treatment.